top of page

 The verb 'pulsate' finds its etymological roots in Latin.
 It is derived from the Latin word 'pulsare,' which is related to 'pulsus,' meaning 'a beating' or 'a stroke.'
 In Latin, 'pulsare' referred to the action of beating or striking rhythmically, and this sense of regular, recurring motion is retained in the English term 'pulsate.'
 'Pulsate' is used to describe actions or phenomena that exhibit a rhythmic, regular, and recurring expansion and contraction or beating movement, such as the pulsation of a heartbeat or the throbbing of a machine.
 The etymology of 'pulsate' effectively conveys its historical connection to the idea of rhythmic beating or pulsing, emphasizing its role as a verb used to describe motions characterized by regular and repetitive expansion and contraction.

-Quiz: Find the meaning of the verb pulsate:
+Find the correct meaning of the verb pulsate:

 Try Again!